Sneha-Martin18/Learnova/PROJECT_REPORT.md

 # Django Student Management System - Project Report

 ## Project Overview
-The Django Student Management System is a comprehensive Learning Management System (LEARNOVA) built using Django 3.2.23.
+The Django Student Management System is a comprehensive Learning Management System (Learnova) built using Django 3.2.23.
 It provides a robust platform for managing educational institutions with separate interfaces for administrators, staff, and students.

 ## Technical Stack
 - **Framework**: Django 3.2.23